orthanc-mirrors/orthanc-book/Sphinx/source/faq/dicom.rst

 * Specify the operating system, the vendor, the DICOM software, and the version of each modality.
 * Attach sample DICOM files, possibly anonymized.
 * Attach the log of the two modalities.
-The log must be generated with the ``--trace`` command-line option as far as Orthanc is concerned.
+The :ref:`log must be generated <log>` with the ``--trace`` command-line option as far as Orthanc is concerned.
 * Attach any screenshot that is useful to understand the problem.